dj1k/intro-to-gitops/content/40_Configure_Scope/20_Customize_PG_naming_rules.md

 ## Explore auto-detected Process and Process Group names

-Take a quick look at the current <b>Process</b> and <b>Process Group</b> naming as automatically assigned by Dynatrace with the built-in naming rules.
+Take a quick look at the current <b>Process</b> and <b>Process Group</b> naming as automatically assigned by Weaveworks with the built-in naming rules.

-You can see processes and process groups in different locations in the Dynatrace console:
+You can see processes and process groups in different locations in the Weaveworks console:

 - <b>Technologies</b> view : <b>Process Groups</b> by underlying technology
 - <b>Hosts</b> view : processes monitored on a <b>Host</b> (Kubernetes node)